uchicago-cs/cmsc22000/website/content/syllabus.md

 Course Organization
 -------------------

-The class meets three times a week for lectures (MWF 1:30pm - 2:20pm in Ryerson 276), and once a week for a lab (Thursdays, 3:30pm-5pm in CSIL 3+4).
+The class meets three times a week for lectures (MWF 2:30pm - 3:20pm in Rosenwald 011).
+Additionally, we have time reserved on Mondays 4:30pm-5:50pm for project teams meetings (this is listed as a "lab" on the Registrar's site, but this time will be used as an actual lab only in the first weeks of the quarter).

 A large part of the class will revolve around the development of a software project where students will be able to apply many of the concepts covered in the lectures (this project is described in more detail in the "Course Project" section below).
 In this project, the entire class will work on the same code (through public GitHub repositories visible to the entire class).
 Students will be divided into teams of 4-5 students, and each team will work on a specific aspect of the project.
-In each team, an undergraduate TA (in their 3rd or 4th year) will act as the senior developer in the team.
+In each team, a TA will act as the senior developer in the team.
 Students will be assessed both on their performance as a team, as well as on their performance on individual tasks assigned to them in their teams.

 Labs will supplement the material covered in lectures, and will allow students to learn and practice skills that will be necessary in the course project.
 At the lab, students will be assigned self-contained exercises that have to be done individually and due before the next lab.